Dimah02/Software-development-and-documentation/README.md

-# Software development and decumentation course
+# Software development and documentation course
 This repository shall contains some samples for this course. \
 For example, this shall include:
 - MarkDown